dev-plusplus/coding-docs/javascript-typescript-source-code/naming-convention.md

 Naming is important for quickly understand the purpose of an element: Classes, constants, variables or methods.

 ## General Rules:
+- For every javascript module (folder or file) use kebab-case.
+Except for React Components, that should be named with the same name of the file by convention in a PascalCase format.
+- Start by reading the folder structure conventions [here](https://github.com/dev-plusplus/coding-docs/blob/main/javascript-typescript-source-code/folder-structure.md)
 - For React Components file names, use <Entity Name><Purpose><Object Type>.
 Example: `UserCreateView.js`, `TaskEditView.js`, `CompanyMembersListComponent.js`
+- For React Components that group other components to present information to the user, use the suffix `View` instead of `Screen` or `Page`.
 - For non React Components file names, use <entity-name>-<object-type>.
-Example: `user-actions.js`, `user-store.js`, `company-permissions.js`
+Example: `user-actions.js`, `user-store.js`, `company-permissions.js`.
-- For Module names follow file name conventions separating words using the hyphen `-`
 - Don't use short or ambiguous names like: `q`, `search`, `getById`, `Member`, be specific
-- A filename must always be exact to its default export
 - Acronyms and initialisms should always be all uppercase or all lowercase.
 [Reference](https://github.com/airbnb/javascript#naming--Acronyms-and-Initialisms)

 ## React components